-Visual Fine Arts Summer Camp teachers include a National Award Winning Claymation Animator, an Award Winning Visual Arts Teachers …and of course “Mark Kistler” from Public Television’s Emmy Award winning “Imagination Station”!
+Our Visual and Performing Fine Arts Summer Camp teachers include National Award Winning Claymation Animators, Visual Arts Teachers, Musical Theater Directors, Singing and Music Performers, Puppeteering Creators …and of course “Mark Kistler” from Public Television’s Emmy Award winning “Imagination Station”!

-Mark Kistler’s Full-Day Visual Fine Arts Summer Camp will be Monday through Friday, 9am-4pm for ages 6-16.
-ALL CAMPERS will have the thrill of experiencing ALL classes including…Claymation/ Puppetry Stop Motion Animation, Cartooning, Musical Theater, Drama, Voice, Dance (jazz, modern, street hip-hop), Drawing in 3-D, and 3-D Pop-up Art.
+Mark Kistler’s Full-Day Visual and Performing Fine Arts Summer Camp will be Monday through Friday, 9am-4pm for ages 6-16.
+ALL CAMPERS will have the thrill of experiencing ALL classes including…Claymation, Puppetry, Cartooning, Singing, Music, Drama, and Drawing in 3-D.

 Cost For Full-Day Art Camp for 5 Days

 REMINDER: Please triple check your calendar as all sales are final, thank you.